Incarceration in the United States: Privatization

-$17,628 for private prison guards.
+$17,628 for private correctional officers.
 The poor pay is a likely factor in the high turnover rate in private prisons, at 52.2 percent compared to 16 percent in public facilities.

-In September 2015, Senator Bernie Sanders introduced the "Justice Is Not for Sale" Act, which would prohibit the United States government at federal, state and local levels from contracting with private firms to provide and/or operate detention facilities within two years.
+In September 2015, Senator Bernie Sanders introduced the "Justice Is Not for Sale" Act, which would prohibit the United States government at federal, state, and local levels from contracting with private firms to provide and/or operate detention facilities within two years.

-An August 2016 report by the U.S. Department of Justice asserts that privately operated federal facilities are less safe, less secure and more punitive than other federal prisons.
-Shortly after this report was published, the DoJ announced it will stop using private prisons.
+An August 2016 report by the U.S. Department of Justice asserts that privately operated federal facilities are less safe, less secure, and more punitive than other federal prisons.
+Shortly after this report was published, the DoJ announced it would stop using private prisons.
 On February 23, the DOJ under Attorney General Jeff Sessions overturned the ban on using private prisons.
 According to Sessions, "the (Obama administration) memorandum changed long-standing policy and practice, and impaired the bureau's ability to meet the future needs of the federal correctional system.
 Therefore, I direct the bureau to return to its previous approach."
-The private prison industry has been booming under the Trump Administration.
+The private prison industry has been booming under the Trump administration.

+On January 26, 2021, President Joe Biden issued Executive Order 14006, reversing the Trump-era policy by directing the Department of Justice not to renew private prison contracts.
+However, it was again overturned by Donald Trump shortly after retaking office on January 20, 2025.

 Additionally, both CCA and GEO Group have been expanding into the immigrant detention market.
 Although the combined revenues of CCA and GEO Group were about $4 billion in 2017 from private prison contracts, their number one customer was ICE.